TACACS+ vs. Radius: What’s the Difference?

 How Does The TACACS Protocol Work?

-The TACACS functions on the client-server model, wherein a client (a remote server) requests to gain access to a network, and the TACACS server authenticates and authorizes the user to access the network.
+The TACACS protocol functions on the client-server model, wherein a client (a remote server) requests to gain access to a network, and the TACACS server authenticates and authorizes the user to access the network.

 1. The remote access server first places an authentication request to the TACACS server.